debug-js/debug/README.md

 log('goes to stdout');
 error('still goes to stderr!');

-// set all output to go via console.info
+// set the default output to console.info
-// overrides all per-namespace log settings debug.log = console.info.bind(console);
+// namespaces with their own log method keep using it debug.log = console.info.bind(console);
 error('now goes to stdout via console.info');
-log('still goes to stdout, but via console.info now');
+log('still goes to stdout via console.log');
 ```

 ## Extend